 Who am I?
 You sure you want to know?
 The story of my life is not for the faint of heart.
 If somebody told you it was a happy tale, if somebody said I was just your average guy, not a care in the world, somebody lied.
 But let me assure you, this, like every other story worth telling is all about experiencing roller-coaster of ups and downs in life.
 It’s about finding true happiness.
 It’s about realizing how beautiful life is.

 I wasn’t always like who I am today.
 I used to be a very introvert and shy kinda guy.
 I didn’t talk much to people.
 I felt heaven in my own world.
 If there is something which hasn’t changed over the period of 17 years, it is my passion.
-Passion for the thing I pursue.
+Passion for the thing I love.
 It is not in my nature to start anything just because every other person in my vision is doing it.
 I do it because I like it, I love it.

 Frame pause [A flashback into the past]